cau-se/theodolite/docs/running-benchmarks.md

 apiVersion: theodolite.rocks/v1beta1
 kind: execution
 metadata:
-  name: theodolite-example-execution # (1) give your execution a name
+  name: theodolite-example-execution # (1) give a name to your execution
 spec:
   benchmark: "uc1-kstreams" # (2) refer to the benchmark to be run
   load: